sungmin-gan/portfolio/README.md

-# portfolio
+# Welcome to my portfolio!

-A sample of my works
+A short description of my works: